I would have never thought then about Why You Should Use a Fake Phone Number for Online Dating, but here we are!

 Oh, how things have changed in the almost two years since I’ve been single again!

-I was involved in a discussion with a girlfriend last night about a man she met online STALKING her after she decided not to see him again – they’d had an awful, very creepy first date.
+I was involved in a discussion with a girlfriend last night about a man she met online STALKING her after she decided not to see him again – they had experienced an awful, very creepy first date.
 He really, really stalked her.

-DATING CAN BE VERY DANGEROUS.
+DATING CAN BE VERY DANGEROUS FOR WOMEN, ESPECIALLY.

 I began keeping my last name, phone number and basically, my entire identity, a secret after I dated the first Army Guy last year.

 When someone calls the Sideline number, it rings directly through to your phone and says “Incoming call from Sideline” and your texts from people will still pop up with a notification just like any other app, as long as you have notifications turned on.

 PLUS, since you have their – what we will presume to be real number – you can totally go to Facebook and Instagram and stalk their social media profiles to try and make sure they aren’t married before you agree to a date.

 Yes, this is a real thing we ladies have to do.

 I am actually only still speaking to one of those guys – this was from a month ago – and he has my real number now because because we’ve gone on two dates since we matched on Dec 27, and he is a total sweetheart.